01 of 05

 Vinyl tile is the perfect do-it-yourself project for your kitchen floor.
 Available in classic 12'x12' sizes (and even up to 18'x18'), tile vinyl can be easily installed simply by peeling off the back "paper" and sticking the tile to the floor.
 Other vinyl tile flooring may require separate adhesive.

-Shown here is Armstrong's Dakota Sandstone Almondine in the larger 16'x16' sizes (think: larger tiles means less tiles to lay down!).Continue to 4 of 5 below.
+Shown here is Armstrong's Dakota Sandstone Almondine in the larger 16'x16' sizes (think: larger tiles means fewer tiles to lay down!).Continue to 4 of 5 below.

 04 of 05